-Codex Mendoza; the greatest chronicle of Mexico-Tenochtitlan
+Codex Mendoza; the most comprehensive account on Mexico-Tenochtitlan

-The first section begins with the history of the foundation of Mexico-Tenochtitlan and the legend of the eagle perched on a tunal as a divine sign sent by the god Huitzilopochtli to establish its settlement; among other characters appears Tenoch, a priest who is shown sitting on a petate while appreciating the portent.
+The first section begins with the history of the foundation of Mexico-Tenochtitlan and the legend of the eagle perched on a tunal as a divine sign sent by the god Huitzilopochtli to establish its settlement; among other characters appears Tenoch, a priest who is shown sitting on a mat while appreciating the portent.

 In this section the period in which each one of the tlatoanis was in power from the foundation of Mexico-Tenochtitlan and until the fall of Moctezuma Xocoyotzin is marked; likewise, the towns that conquered the Mexica empire are enlisted.

-The second section presents the extent of Mexica power, the conquered peoples and the tributes they paid, such as corn, beans, weapons, eagles, quetzal feathers, gold, among other things.
+The second section presents the extent of Mexica power, the conquered peoples, and the tributes they paid, such as corn, beans, weapons, eagles, quetzal feathers, gold, among other things.

 Finally, the last section includes more specific features such as social organization and customs.
-It describes the education in schools and the instruction in the Army; it breaks down the types of warriors, their weapons and alludes to their triumphs; various trades, festivals, ceremonies, games and traditions are presented; there are even laminas that show the interior of the palace of Moctezuma.
+It describes the education in schools and the instruction in the Army; it breaks down the types of warriors, their weapons and alludes to their triumphs; various trades, festivals, ceremonies, games, and traditions are presented; there are even laminas that show the interior of the palace of Moctezuma.
 Likewise, its system of justice is exposed listing great crimes and the way to punish them.

-Unlike other codices, this one was not made on deerskin but on Spanish paper and was not mounted as a screen, but was bound so that the king of Spain could understand it.
+Unlike other codices, Codex Mendoza was not made on deerskin but on Spanish paper and was not mounted as a screen, but was bound so that the king of Spain could understand it.
 These are some of the oppositions between systems of thought that are concentrated in this codex; however, it is one of the most important documents to understand the history of Mexico before the conquest.

-Considered by several scholars as one of the best Mesoamerican codices, this document is currently in the Bodleian Library of Oxford, in the United Kingdom, where it has been housed since 1659.
-Likewise, in 2015 the National Institute of Anthropology and History launched, as a form of virtual repatriation, a platform where the codex can be consulted in its entirety digitally.
+In 2015 the National Institute of Anthropology and History launched, as a form of virtual repatriation, a platform where the codex can be consulted in its entirety digitally.